redis/redis-doc/topics/clients.md

 `CLIENT NO-EVICT` `off`

-See the example `redis.conf` in the Redis distribution for more information about how to configure `maxmemory-clients`.
+For more information and an example refer to the `maxmemory-clients` section in the default `redis.conf` file.

 Client timeouts
 ---